SEAL-Self-Assessment-and-Learning/algo-learn/README.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - [i18next](https://www.i18next.com/)

-### Deploy to GitHub Pages

-Simply push to the `main` branch.
-The GitHub Action will automatically deploy the latest version to GitHub Pages.
+### Staging and Deployment

+Continuous integration is provided by GitHub Actions, see [`.github/workflows`](.github/workflows).
+In short:

+- Push events to the `main` branch and pull requests trigger the staging build, the result is deployed in the staging area at <https://tcs.uni-frankfurt.de/algo-learn-testing/>.
+- Push events to the `stable` branch trigger the production build, the result is deployed at <https://tcs.uni-frankfurt.de/algo-learn/>.

 ## License